 He suggested that we could choose to honor them and send them love.
 This statement awakened my soul and opened up the portal to a profound shift in my spiritual heart.
 In October 2013, the mid-point between fall and winter, my father contacted me in a dream.
-It has been an evolving process over three years through prayer, meditation, ceremony, daily dialog and surrender to deeper transformation.
-However, this connection with my father has been the most profound journey into healing for myself, his spirit, my grandparents and even my living family - including my mother, brother, sister, cousins, aunts and uncles.
+It has been an evolving process over three years through prayer, meditation, ceremony, daily dialogue, and surrender to deeper transformation.
+However, this connection with my father has been the most profound journey into healing for myself, his spirit, my grandparents, and even my living family – including my mother, brother, sister, cousins, aunts, and uncles.

 Opening up your heart and learning how to communicate with your ancestors can provide deep, transformational healing on all levels.

 I have found many moments of joy and contentment when I am in communion with my father and my ancestors.
 They laugh with me, they send me messages in the wind, they sail in on the wings of a hawk, they comfort me with love and provide loving guidance for my soul’s path in this life.
-This requires personal work - to dissolve old programming, emotions, grudges and stories - and it continues to require these shifts.
+This requires personal work – to dissolve old programming, emotions, grudges, and stories – and it continues to require these shifts.
 For me, ancestral communication and healing has been the most powerful and rewarding gift of my spiritual journey.

 Why Practice Ceremony to Communicate with your Ancestors?